walterbm/elasticsearch-react-autocomplete/deck/one/01_slide.md

 !SLIDE
 # ElasticSearch #

+!SLIDE
+ElasticSearch is a real-time distributed search and analytics document-store and engine.

+Runs on the JVM

+Interact Through a RESTful API

+!SLIDE bullets
+# Common uses for ElasticSearch #

+* full-text search
+* structured search (e.g. coordinate search)
+* analytics

+!SLIDE bullets
+# Used by: #

+* GitHub
+* Wikipedia
+* The Guardian
+* Kickstarter

-!SLIDE bullets incremental
+!SLIDE bullets
-# Bullet Points #
+# Process #

-* first point
+* Mapping
-* second point
+* Indexing
-* third point
+* QueryDSL

 !SLIDE
 .notes notes for my slide